Fully local Reshetikhin-Turaev theories: Main result: bosonic case

+The isomorphism class of~$\Phi_{\widetilde{w}}$ is independent of the representative~$X$, showing its uniqueness (as linear functor): when~$Y$ is simple, we may partner it with the~$Y'$ of~\eqref{primefunctor} (because of its uniqueness up to isomorphism in~$\bT$) and obtain by the same method a canonically isomorphic functor.
+The~$\Phi_{\widetilde{w}}$ assemble to a functor $\Phi: \mrE\fus \to \bT$.
+By construction, it is compatible with the symmetric tensor structure up to coherence isomorphisms.
+The coherences are pushed out from~$\mrE\fus$ by the universality of the lifting~\eqref{omegalift2}. \end{proof}

-\begin{remark} We do not determine the extension class $e$: it is what it is.
+\begin{remark} We do not determine the extension class~$e$: it is what it is.
 For instance, it is known from~\cite{mug} that~$W$ has no $3$-torsion, so the $\bmu_3$-component is a split extension. \end{remark}

 \begin{remark}[Symmetry] Our homotopy calculation can be made more insightful as follows.
 The fiber of the Hurewicz morphism $\bS \to H\bZ$ is the infinite loop space $\Omega^\infty \bS_{>0}$.
 By the Barratt-Priddy-Quillen theorem, this is the classifying space of the homotopy-abelianized symmetric group.
 The lifting problem~\eqref{omegalift} requires a \emph{trivialization} of $\varphi$ on $\Omega^\infty \bS_{>0}$, that is, of the symmetric group action.
-Otherwise, we get a \emph {projective} symmetric monoidal structure on~$E'\fus$; see~\S\ref{kill}.
+This is executed in diagram~\eqref {omegalift2}.
+Without it, we get a \emph{projective} symmetric monoidal structure on~$E'\fus$; see~\cite{projsym}.

-The ambiguities for $m$ in~\eqref{omegalift} are also understood in this way.
-The symmetric group action on powers of $U$ defines a stable map $s_U:\Omega^\infty\bS_{>0} \to \Sigma^3H\bC^\times$, the classifying space of the unit fusion category.
+The $\bmu_6$-ambiguity in~\eqref{omegalift2} is explained similarly.
+The symmetric group action on powers of~$U$ defines a stable map $s_U:\Omega^\infty\bS_{>0} \to \Sigma^3H\bC^\times$, the classifying space of the unit fusion category.
 The Hurewicz fibration $\bS\to H\bZ$ and the vanishing of the relevant cohomology of $\bS$ give

 under which the map $s_U$ becomes the generator. \end{remark}